 Concordia is a member of the Independent Colleges and Universities of Texas, the Association of Texas Colleges and Universities, the American Association of Colleges for Teacher Education, the Association of Independent Liberal Arts Colleges for Teacher Education, the Texas Association of Colleges for Teacher Education, the Association of Lutheran College Faculties, and the International Assembly for Collegiate Business Education.

 Concordia Academy opened in 1926 to train young men for ministry in the Lutheran Church.
 The junior college department, added in 1951, became coeducational in 1955.
 Concordia received authorization to proceed with the implementation of a four-year liberal arts program in 1979 and its first B.A. students graduated in May 1982.
 In July 1995, Concordia moved from college status to university status.
 During the summer of 2007, Concordia University at Austin became Concordia University Texas.
 In July 2008, Concordia University Texas closed its doors for the last time at its 3400 Interstate Highway 35 North location and threw open the doors of its new campus at 11400 Concordia University Drive in northwest Austin.
 Building on the eighty-plus-year history of this wonderful institution, this change is the culmination of many hours of dedicated prayer, discussion, and planning, moving Concordia forward in its continuing mission of developing Christian leaders.

-Currently, Concordia confers the Associate of Arts degree, the Associate of Arts in Behavioral Science, the Bachelor's of Arts degree in the following majors: Behavioral Science, Biology, Business, Communication, Director of Christian Education, Elementary and Secondary Education, Environmental Science, English, Healthcare Administration, History, Human Resource Management, Kinesiology, Liberal Arts, Music, and Political Science.
-Concordia also offers the Bachelor's of Business Administration, the Bachelor's of Science degree with the following majors: Biology, Computer Science, Mathematics and Environmental Science, the Bachelor's of Science in Nursing, and the Bachelor's of Applied Arts and Sciences with a Technical Management major.
+Currently, Concordia confers the Associate of Arts degree, the Associate of Arts in Behavioral Sciences, the Bachelor of Arts degree in the following majors: Behavioral Science, Biology, Business, Communication, Director of Christian Education, Elementary and Secondary Education, Environmental Science, English, Healthcare Administration, History, Human Resource Management, Kinesiology,

+Liberal Arts, Music, and Political Science.
+Concordia also offers the Bachelor of Business Administration, the Bachelor of Science degree with the following majors: Biology, Computer Science, Mathematics and Environmental Science, the Bachelor of Science in Nursing, and the Bachelor of Applied Arts and Sciences with a Technical Management major.
 Additionally, students can incorporate a pre-professional program into their major to prepare themselves for the seminary, law school or the health professions.

-Concordia University Texas offers two graduate degrees.
+Concordia University Texas offers four graduate degrees; three master-level degrees and one doctorallevel degree.
 The College of Education offers a Master of Education degree program with four sequences: Curriculum and Instruction, Early Childhood, Educational Administration and Advanced Literacy Studies.
 The College of Business offers a Master of Business Administration with a focus on leadership.
+The College of Science offers a Master of Science in Nursing.
+The College of Education offers a Doctor of Education degree.

 Concordia serves its diverse student body through a variety of programs.
-The Accelerated Degree Program, which began in the spring of 1995, is specifically designed for the working adult student.
+The Adult Degree Program, which began in the spring of 1995, is specifically designed for the working adult student.
 The Community Learners Program provides educational opportunities for members of the local community who are not seeking academic credit.
 Concordia supports Veterans Administration Benefit programs including the Yellow Ribbon Program.